Invoice software for New Zealand

 If the buyer misses the payment due date, this may impair the working relationship with the seller.
 It may mean that the seller will be reluctant to engage in business with the customer the next time.
 The seller is also entitled to charge late fees and/or interest fees and may even commence legal proceedings in court for the non-payment.

-Invoicing tools for New Zealand:
+Invoicing Tools for New Zealand: